KnowageLabs/Knowage-Documentation/chapter_4/schedule.rst

 You can manage your activity at any time just clicking on the name of the scheduling item (left side of the window) and all its features will be displayed aside (right half part of the window).

-To see and modify the list of the schedules associated to an activity, click on the “ADD” option you find in the "Timing & Output" area in the bottom right side.
-Similarly, click on the same option to associate schedules to newly created activities.
+To see and modify the list of the schedules associated to an activity, click the *ADD* option of the "Timing & Output" panel.
+Similarly, click on the same option to associate schedules to the newly created activities.
+The below image shows the *Timing & Output* panel.

-Timing & Output panel opens (Figure below).

 .. figure:: media/image45_new.png